 Breach of Contract

-Party performs a task or engages in conduct prohibited under the agreement (NDA, non-compete, unlawful conduct, violation of company policy)
+performs a task or engages in conduct prohibited under the agreement (NDA, non-compete, unlawful conduct, violation of company policy).

 Defenses to Breach of Contract

-some contracts must be in writing and signed, such as those for land, marriage, or contracts not to be performed within one year.
+Some contracts must be in writing and signed, such as those for land, marriage, or contracts not to be performed within one year.
 If the contract at issue is subject to these requirements, it is not enforceable when made orally.

 Remedies for a breach depend on the nature of the contract and the damages sustained by the non-breaching party:

-When possible, a non-breaching party can request that the breaching party must perform its obligations such as selling the property to the other party per the contractual terms
+When possible, a non-breaching party can request that the breaching party perform its obligations, such as selling the property to the other party, per the contractual terms.